Which city is cheaper, Faro or Mykonos?

 Let's take a look at the differences and similarities between Faro and Mykonos.
 Then, you can decide for yourself which place is better for your next trip.

-Faro may not make the list for most foodies, but you'll find what you need while you're in town.
+You'll find the standard options when it comes to food in Faro.
 It has become a major tourist town, so you have to get a bit creative to find a more traditional restaurant.
 Look for fresh seafood like cod, monkfish, or shellfish if you want some local flavors.

-Faro has a large number of nightlife venues.
+Faro has plenty to do after the sun goes down.
 The city's bustling party scene thrives along Rua de São Pedro, Rua Conselheiro Bívar, and Rua do Prior.

-There are resorts to choose from in both Mykonos and Faro.
+There are world-class resorts to choose from in both Mykonos and Faro.

 Vacationers flock to Mykonos for its luxury resorts.
 There are many world class luxury resorts on the island that offer a variety of amenities including pools, restaurants, and spas.
 Popular options include Myconian Avaton Resort, Myconian Imperial Resort and Villas, and Myconian Utopia Resort.